This is the first part of a two part series on whether to keep or replace your vehicle. The second part can be seen here.

 So if it happens, by coincidence, that you need to replace the brake pads and rotors, plus the tires, and the battery too, all at the same time, and you’re also giving the car an oil and lube, and find yourself with a $2000 invoice, that’s not actually a “repair”.
 That’s a regular running cost, and is probably no higher than it ever has been right from the day you bought the vehicle, and perhaps no higher than it would be if you bought a new car (keep in mind that most new car warranties don’t cover these types of “consumable” items).

-But if you need a transmission replacement and a new radiator, both at the same time, plus some new wheel bearings, those are indeed repair costs to consider in your keep/don’t keep evaluation.
+But if you need a transmission replacement and a cracked head replaced, both at the same time, those are indeed repair costs to consider in your keep/don’t keep evaluation.

 An Opposite Perspective